StoneOrbits/VortexEngine/docs/duo_upgrade_guide.md

   <img style="max-width:260px;" src="assets/images/update-firmware-ui-progress.png">
 </div>

+ - Let the flash complete.

+ - After completion, pressing the button should turn the Duo on.

+ - If it powers on successfully, proceed to the next step or go to the [Chromalink Guide](chromalink_guide.html) to see how to use your Duo with Lightshow.lol

+ ---
+ **Puting everything Back Together**

- - Let the flash complete, remove the **Duo** from the **Chromalink**, reconnect the battery, and insert it back into the case
+- remove the **Duo** from the **Chromalink** and reconnect the battery.
+Make sure the corners of the connector are flush for a reliable connection.
+- click the button to power on the Duo and verify the battery is fully connected.

+- If it works, insert it back into the case.
+Otherwise recheck the battery connector.

 <div style="text-align: center; margin: 20px">
   <img style="max-width:260px;border-radius:5px;border:1px solid gray;" src="assets/images/duo-battery-connect.gif">
   <img style="max-width:260px;border-radius:5px;border:1px solid gray;" src="assets/images/duo-case-insertion.gif">
 </div>

- - Turn the Duo on and cycle through all of it's modes to verify the flash was successful

 <div style="text-align: center; margin-top: 30px;">
   <p><b style="color: white;">Congratulations</b> You have successfully updated the Duo Firmware!</p>
 </div>

+---
 # Troubleshooting

 **The Duo doesn't turn on**
-Repeat the process if the Duo doesn't work, make sure the duo was properly seated into the Chromalink and the progress bar in the Chromalink window fills
+Repeat the process if the Duo doesn't work, make sure the duo was properly seated into the Chromalink and the progress bar in the Chromalink window fills.

 **The progress bar doesn't start and the Chromadeck LEDs are yellow**